ahmednitul/x/README.md

 6. Create separate "UIX" for Mobile (small displays) but not Tablets and other large screens, then setup an auto-redirector to send mobile visitors to their specific URLs, for Apple devices- and others that doesn't support player playback, display ADs then redirect to the video sources.

 7. Place roll-out and roll-in effect enabled sticky ajax ADs Unit on middle-rightside (where currently displaying LiveChat) and move live-chat to bottom-right (ovrtlaying Sponsored By text, as thats not important and live-chat only displays when "Online") --- place skyscrapper (160x60) and doubble ractangle-box (350x350) or (250x250) ads on the right-side--- and make it roll-out every x seconds and upon closing, it rolls-in but then again re-rollout after x seconds.

+8. Setup .htaccess match-rewrite code in the proxy to redirect all traffics that returned to the porn720's home-page (when video is not found) then redirect it to an static mp4 file.